heathhenley/heathhenley.github.io/content/posts/modeling-sales-pipeline-with-monte-carlo.md

 keywords: ["python", "salesforce", "sales", "business development", "data modeling", "markov chain", "probability of opportunity close", "sales pipeline"]
 ---

-TL;DR - Monte Carlo Simulation can be used to model your historical sales pipeline data to account for som of the randomness and uncertainty in the sales process.
-In this post, Monte Carlo Simluation is introduced and then applied to the same case introduced in a [previous post](/posts/modeling-a-sales-pipeline-as-a-markov-chain/).
+TL;DR - Monte Carlo Simulation can be used to model your historical sales pipeline data to account for some of the randomness and uncertainty in the sales process.
+In this post, Monte Carlo Simulation is introduced and then applied to the same case introduced in a [previous post](/posts/modeling-a-sales-pipeline-as-a-markov-chain/).

 ## What is Monte Carlo Simulation?
 Monte Carlo Simulation is used to simulate a process using random sampling.
 It is a very general technique that can be used to model all kinds of processes in fields ranging from physics and chemistry, to economics and finance.
-In previous posts, I used Monte Carlo Simulation to [Play 'Shut the Box'](/posts/shut-the-box/) and to [esimate the value of pi](/posts/computing-pi-by-throwing-darts/).
+In previous posts, I used Monte Carlo Simulation to [Play 'Shut the Box'](/posts/shut-the-box/) and to [estimate the value of pi](/posts/computing-pi-by-throwing-darts/).
 Here, I use it to approach the sales pipeline model introduced in a [previous post](/posts/modeling-a-sales-pipeline-as-a-markov-chain/) differently.
 Basically, that approach used a Markov Chain to model the sales pipeline.
-The probablities used in the Markov Chain were computed from the data, and understood to represent the overall average probability of moving from one stage to another, or at least the best we could do to estimate that probability.
-Even if we were right about those probabilities on average, a lot of different outcomes are possible for a given starting distribution of opportunties.
+The probabilities used in the Markov Chain were computed from the data, and understood to represent the overall average probability of moving from one stage to another, or at least the best we could do to estimate that probability.
+Even if we were right about those probabilities on average, a lot of different outcomes are possible for a given starting distribution of opportunities.

 ## Coin Example
 As an example, the probability of flipping heads on a fair coin is 0.5, but if you flip a coin 10 times, you might get 7 heads and 3 tails, or 5 heads and 5 tails, or 10 heads and 0 tails, etc. Obviously some of those outcomes are more likely than others,